 An overall goal will be to find ways of helping you to integrate any traumatic experiences into your life so you can eventually learn to 'live around' your trauma, not completely eradicate it from your memory.

 Moving carefully and securely, we would together explore which aspects of the trauma seem most difficult to manage.

 We would talk about how this experience is impacting your life, relationships and perhaps your sense of self and identity.

 At Pathways Psychotherapy and Counselling in Brighton & Hove you will be reconsidering what has happened to you, then and now, together with someone who is safely holding you.
-You can can gain familiarity with your body and mind's response and you can learn alternative, healthier ways of coping.
+You can then gain familiarity with your body and mind's response and learn alternative, healthier ways of coping.

 In time, you will notice yourself feeling less and less 'on alert' and having more energy to devote to other important needs.

 There is a path towards recovery from trauma and its aftermath.

 Click here to start a conversation with me about trauma and recovery